kilpkonn/msc-thesis/main.typ

 During every iteration we sequentally attempt different tactics.
 More on the tactics can be found in @tactics, but all of them attempt to expand the search space by trying different type transformations (type constructors, functions, methods).
 The search space is expanded by adding new types to lookup table.
+Example for it can be seen in @term-search-state-expansion.

+#figure(
+  image("fig/state_expansion.svg", width: 60%),
+  caption: [
+    Term search state expansion
+  ],
+) <term-search-state-expansion>
+We start with variables `a` of type `A` and `b` of type `B`.
+In the first iteration we are able to use function $f: A -> C$ on `a` and get something of type `C`.
+The iteration after that we are able to use $g: C times B -> D$ and produce something of type `D`.

-Once we've reached the maximum depth we filter out the duplicates and return all the paths that take us to goal type.
+Once we've reached the maximum depth we take all the elements that unify with the goal type and filter out the duplicates returning all the unique paths that take us to goal type.

 ==== Lookup table <lookup-table>
 The main task for lookup table throughout the algorithm is to keep track of the state.
 The state consists of following components:
 1. Terms reached (grouped by types)
-2. New types reached (since last round)
+2. New types reached (since last iteration)
-3. Definitions used / exhausted.
+3. Definitions used / exhausted (for example functions applied)
 4. Types queried, but not reached

 Terms reached serves the most obvious purpose of them.